**All Puppy Preschool information and handouts are available at the bottom of this page.

 - Puppies can attend preschool while they are 8-16 weeks old

 - Puppies must live in your home for at least ten days before their first preschool class

 - All puppies must have received at least their first physical exam at Animal Hospital of North Asheville and have received their first DHPP (distemper, hepatitis, parainfluenzana and parvo virus) and at least 10 days before their first preschool class.
 Bordetella vaccination must be given at least 2 days before the first class.
-The bivalent Canine Influenza series must be started before the start of Puppy Preschool.

 - At each class, you must certify that your puppy is not showing any signs of illness such as: lethargy, vomiting, diarrhea, coughing, ocular or nasal discharge, loss of appetite, etc. Puppies who have recently had any type of surgery should return to class only after finishing the instructed recovery period.

 - Come ready to have fun and learn new things!

 This is a FREE socialization session.
 It is not an obedience class but we can recommend trainers to help with basic manners and behavioral issues.
 Puppy Preschool is held in the Education Room at AHNA and is set up so that puppies can socialize with similar size puppies.
 Each puppy parent is expected to be watchful and attentive to their puppy at all times, but the play is also supervised by our Preschool Teachers.

 Please notify us, you if you are interested in joining Puppy Preschool.
 Please sign up for Puppy Preschool during your puppy's exam visit or call 828-253-3393 prior to class.
 Spaces fill up quickly so please sign up early.
 Please call to notify us if there is even one class that you are unable to attend so that we can fill the space for that night.